 Here are a few ways to kickstart that process:

 Marketing is playing a larger role in a company’s success — a paradigm shift from a time when the sales team carried a greater weight of this responsibility.
 The fact is, B2B buyers are increasingly expecting an effective and efficient buying experience, something most companies struggle to deliver.
 With more opportunities to engage the buyer early in the process, your role as an industrial marketer has to become a warm hand-off, rather than simply setting up sales for a cold call.
+With the help of new B2B marketing automation tools, marketing can help nurture sales leads from first contact all the way to your manufacturing CRM.

 With information at our fingertips, we are able to try new strategies quickly.
 Taking risks when so much is at stake may seem counterintuitive, but the digital world allows us to fail fast and pivot quickly when strategies fall flat.
 Providing your sales team with attributable data and insights to show how marketing efforts are impacting the customer at key stages in the buying process can help bridge the gap between the two departments.
+Collaboration is also key to demystifying sales enablement for your marketing staff.

 Both sales and marketing are critical to the long-term health of your industrial business.
 Facilitating ways for them to align, interact, empathize, and learn from each other can only strengthen the buying experience for current and prospective customers.